Walther MP: History

 In the late 1950s, Walther began designing submachine guns in line with military and police re-arming plans in West Germany.
 This new submachine gun became the Walther MPL / K, and mass production began in 1963.

 When released, it was adopted by West German intelligence agencies, as well as US military special forces in Germany, such as the 39th Special Forces Detachment.

 In West Germany, the Navy adopted the MPL, and some police agencies, like the West Berlin Police, adopted either the MPL, the MPK, or both.
 During the 1972 Munich Olympics and the ensuing terrorist incident, the local police were equipped with the MPL.
 However, most of the police officers dispatched at this time were only trained as patrol police officers and had little experience in using the MPL.
 The counter-terrorist unit GSG-9, which was established after the incident, adopted the H&K MP5 as their service submachine gun instead of the Walther MP.
-As MP became more prevalent, it would begin to eclipse the Walther MP's sales until the Walther product was discontinued.
+As the MP5 became more prevalent, it began to eclipse the Walther MP's sales until the Walther product was discontinued.

 In addition, exports to other countries were also carried out.
 Many countries, such as Brazil, Colombia and Venezuela, only acquired the compact MPK variant.
 Walther MP was also used as a submachine gun for special forces in the United States.
 In addition to being used by US Navy SEALs during the Vietnam War, it is said to have been used in Operation Ivory Coast by the United States Army Special Forces.
 The Delta Force used the Walther MP during transitional period of US Army, when the M3 submachine gun was starting to get phased out in favour of the MP5.
 Members of the Delta Force were equipped with the Walther MP during the abortive Operation Eagle Claw.

 At the end of its lifespan, its sales were sluggish.
 The production of the MP ended in 1983 with the final production was about 27,000 guns.

 Variants

-There are two versions of the Walther MP: the MPK (Maschinenpistole Kurz or "short machine pistol"), illustrated at right, and the MPL (Maschinenpistole Lang or "long machine pistol").
+There are two versions of the Walther MP: the MPK (Maschinenpistole Kurz or "short machine pistol") and the MPL (Maschinenpistole Lang or "long machine pistol").
 The only difference between MPK and MPL guns is the length of the barrel, and that the MPL’s iron sights have 100 and 200 meter settings.